jnikolov/cpp-base/README.md

 # cpp-base
-Base structure of a cpp application
+Base structure of a cpp application.